simphony/SimNanoDOME/README.md

 In addition, commit
 [`a727b69`](https://github.com/nanodome/ontodome/commit/a727b6914f8fe2d926d13ae6622c0240d59726c9)
 from the [ontodome](https://github.com/nanodome/ontodome) library is required.
-The UNIBO DIN add-ons are publicly available at: (https://github.com/giorgiolacivita/LTEPlasmaFoam) release v1.0.0.
+The [UNIBO DIN add-ons](https://github.com/giorgiolacivita/LTEPlasmaFoam) release v1.0.0 for OpenFOAM are also required.

 <!---installation-end-dbeeaa52-->